openresty/lua-nginx-module/README.markdown

 * doing very complex URL dispatch in Lua at rewrite phase,
 * using Lua to implement advanced caching mechanism for Nginx's subrequests and arbitrary locations.

 The possibilities are unlimited as the module allows bringing together various elements within Nginx as well as exposing the power of the Lua language to the user.
-The module provides the full flexibility of scripting while offering performance levels comparable with native C language programs both in terms of CPU time as well as memory footprint.
-This is particularly the case when LuaJIT 2.x is enabled.
+The module provides the full flexibility of scripting while offering performance levels comparable with native C language programs both in terms of CPU time as well as memory footprint thanks to LuaJIT 2.x.

 Other scripting language implementations typically struggle to match this performance level.

-The Lua state (Lua VM instance) is shared across all the requests handled by a single nginx worker process to minimize memory use.

 [Back to TOC](#table-of-contents)